Amazon VPC: Designing Isolated Network Architectures on AWS

 --filters "Name=vpc-id,Values=vpc-xxxxx"

-# View Route Tables
+View Route Tables for a VPC

 aws ec2 describe-route-tables \